-- (i) The amount represents telecommunications infrastructure services such as design, construction and project management provided to associates of CTC Group. - (ii) The amount represents the telecommunications network support services, software and hardware development and other IT related services provided to associates of CTC Group. - (iii) The amount represents ancillary telecommunications services such as maintenance of network facilities (including optical ducts and cables, exchange buildings and base stations); operation of distribution channels; fixed line and wireless value-added service; internet contents and information services provided to associates of CTC Group. - (iv) The amount represents the facilities management, advertising, conferencing services and certain repair and leasing of equipment services provided to associates of CTC Group. - (v) The amount represents supplies procurement service such as supplies procurement service, warehousing, transportation and installation services provided to associates of CTC Group. - (vi) The amount represents rentals from operating leases in respect of business premises leased to associates of CTC Group. - (vii) The amount represents rentals from operating leases in respect of business premises paid and payable to associates of the Group. - (viii) The amount represents the charge paid and payable to associates of the Group for basic telecommunications service, value-added service and information application service. - (ix) The amount represents the charge paid and payable to associates of the Group and associates of CTC Group for logistics, labour resources, cultural, educational, hygiene and other supporting services. - (x) The amount represents the charge paid and payable to associates of CTC Group for supplies procurement services, warehousing, transportation and installation services.
+- The amount represents telecommunications infrastructure services such as design, construction and project management provided to associates of CTC Group. - The amount represents the telecommunications network support services, software and hardware development (ii) and other IT related services provided to associates of CTC Group. - (iii) The amount represents ancillary telecommunications services such as maintenance of network facilities (including optical ducts and cables, exchange buildings and base stations); operation of distribution channels; fixed line and wireless value-added service; internet contents and information services provided to associates of CTC Group. - The amount represents the facilities management, advertising, conferencing services and certain repair and leasing of equipment services provided to associates of the Group and associates of CTC Group. - The amount represents supplies procurement service such as warehousing, transportation and installation and (v) other related services provided to associates of CTC Group. - (vi) The amount represents rentals from operating leases in respect of business premises leased to associates of CTC - (vii) The amount represents rentals from operating leases in respect of business premises paid and payable to associates of the Group. - (viii) The amount represents the charge paid and pavable to associates of the Group and associates of CTC Group for basic telecommunications service, value-added service and information application service. - The amount represents the charge paid and payable to associates of the Group and associates of CTC Group for logistics, labour resources, cultural, educational, hygiene and other supporting services. - The amount represents the charge paid and payable to associates of CTC Group for supplies procurement services, (x) warehousing, transportation and installation services.